charkops/charkops.github.io/content/posts/building-this-website.md

 ### B. Install a Theme

-In order to install a theme for hugo, you simply have to download the submodule inside the themes/ folder of your project
+In order to install a theme for hugo, you simply have to download the submodule inside the themes/ folder of your project.

 This theme’s repository is: [https://github.com/526avijitgupta/gokarna](https://github.com/526avijitgupta/gokarna).